ogny/belgeler/Sistem_notlari/Nginx_notlari.md

 Context:    server, location, if
 Sets a value for the specified variable.
 The value can contain text, variables, and their combination.

+### Modules
+#### http_map_module
+Creates a new variable whose value depends on values of one or more of the source variables specified in the first parameter.
+Parameters inside the map block specify a mapping between source and resulting values.

+#### http_rewrite_module